What to Expect When Raising a Child with CP

 In most cases, children who suffer from CP need some sort of assistive device for getting around.
 This might be something as simple as a walker or crutches or it might require an electric wheelchair.

 Cerebral palsy is primarily known for the effects it has on the muscles.
 People with CP sometimes have involuntary movements that prevent them from performing tasks such as gripping, lifting, or even walking.
 Those with cerebral palsy also sometimes have tremors, spasms, and uneven muscle tone that makes certain tasks much more-difficult.
 Coordination is oftentimes severely impaired.

 For some children with CP, muscle control issues can also cause problems such as urinary incontinence, drooling, and difficulty eating or swallowing.

-Children who suffer from CP oftentimes need therapy and assistive devices to assist them with problems involving hearing and speech.
-Cerebral palsy causes damage to the parts of the brain that control these faculties, and in many cases, these difficulties lead to problems learning and keeping up in school.
+Children who suffer from CP oftentimes need assistive tools to help them with problems involving hearing and speech.
+Cerebral palsy is caused by damage to the parts of the brain that control these faculties, and in many cases, these difficulties lead to problems learning and keeping up in school.